vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 the chain.
 It is verified at the beginning (when the command is issued and before it is put on the chain) that the delegator has sufficient unlocked stake, as well as in the beginning of the next epoch just before the command takes effect.
-The amount of delegatable stake is reduced right away once the command is put into a block.
+The amount of delegateable stake is reduced right away once the command is put into a block.

 As validators (will) have an optimum amount of stake they don't want to exceed,